See what these items sold for: seized property sold prices in Massachusetts.

 Each auction platform has its own registration and bidding process.
 You'll typically need to create an account on the specific platform (GSA Auctions, GovDeals, etc.), review item details and condition reports, and place bids within the auction timeline.
 Most require payment soon after winning, often within 5 to 10 days.
 Always review the terms, inspection policies, and any applicable buyer fees before bidding.
 Some items are sold as-is without warranties, so carefully check condition descriptions.

-No active seized property auctions in Massachusetts.
+2 active seized property auctions in Massachusetts right now.